Cyb3rn0id/Microchip_Curiosity_Nano_Examples/README.md

 Following infos are for the PIC16F15376 Curiosity Nano.
 - RCO and RC1: Normally, those pins are not routed from edge connector to PIC MCU, so if you would to use them, put a solder blob on pads on the bottom of the board marked as RC0 - RC1.
 They're not connected since you can choose to use them for the Secondary Oscillator (SOSC)soldering a 32768Hz Crystal on top.
 - RB6 and RB7: Those pins are not shown on the silkscreen.
 They are used by the debugger (DBG1/ICSPCLK and DBG0/ICSPDAT respectively), maybe is safe to use if you disconnect them first than programming
-- RD0 and RD1: are shared with USB CDC and used by debugger, they appears on the silkscreen
+- RD0 and RD1: are shared with USB CDC and used by debugger, they appears on the silkscreen.
+You can use it as UART TX (RD0) and RX (RD1) using EUSART2
 - RE2: is connected to DGB2 Debugger pin and shared with SW0.
 "RE2" marking does not appear on silkscreen
 - RE3: this pin is MCLR and is connected with DBG3 debugger pin.
 "RE3" marking does not appear on silkscreen